What is a Frequency Table?

-Next Steps After Creating a Frequency Table
+Next Steps After Making a Frequency Table

 Analysts often create graphs that visually represent a frequency distribution because it gives their report more visual impact.
 Just like how you alter the frequency tables by the type of data, you’ll need to use various kinds of charts for different data types.
 Learn more in my post about graphing different types of data.

-Creating a frequency table is only the first step in understanding the distribution of values in your dataset.
+Making a frequency table is only the first step in understanding the distribution of values in your dataset.
 To better understand your data’s distribution, consider the following steps: